Create-Technology-S4/.github/profile/README.md

 #### Week 15 (Client Project, Sprint 1 & 2)

-The client project revolves alot around the client's needs.
-Although we were only given the opportunity to meet twice, we made sure to present as much relevant information as possible in a relavely short amount of time.
+The client project revolves a lot around the client's needs.
+Although we were only given the opportunity to meet twice, we made sure to present as much relevant information as possible in a relatively short amount of time.

-My part in this was relatvely passive for the first sprint presentation.
-I did not present, however, I maintained the conversation with the client after the presentation to ensure that the cluient was satified with our approach to how Greenhouse can use generative AI; before the presentation, I feared that the client would rather want us to focus on their clients rather than Greenhouse employees.
+My part in this was relatively passive for the first sprint presentation.
+I did not present, however, I maintained the conversation with the client after the presentation to ensure that the client was satisfied with our approach to how Greenhouse can use generative AI; before the presentation, I feared that the client would rather want us to focus on their clients rather than Greenhouse employees.
 We got some clarification and concluded that they were on board with our idea.

 For the second sprint presentation I was much more active as I was one of the two presenters.
 I really enjoyed presenting because it enabled me to showcase the work and research we have put so far.
 I made a demo app to demonstrate more concretely how we envisioned gen. AI to be used by Greenhouse employees.
-The reception of the presentation was very positive and I was satified with the feedback we got to further improve the app and, in general, our project.
+The reception of the presentation was very positive, and I was satisfied with the feedback we got to further improve the app and, in general, our project.

 #